Nick Margevicius can’t make it out of first inning and Mariners can’t walk out of Fenway with series win

 It was a short-lived reprieve from his struggles.

-Christian Vazque singled to right field to score a run and tie the game at 1-1.
+Christian Vazquez singled to right field to score a run and tie the game at 1-1.

 The walks returned as Margevicius issued a bases-loaded free pass to Hunter Renfroe to force a run across.
 After getting up 0-2 on three pitches to Marwin Gonzalez, Margevicius threw four consecutive balls for another walk and run scored.